zephyrproject-rtos/trusted-firmware-m/platform/ext/target/nxp/lpcxpresso55s69/README.rst

     $ arm-none-eabi-gdb --tui secure_fw/tfm_s.axf

-Then from the client connect to the remote GDB server we started
+Then from the client connect to the remote GDB server that was started
 earlier:

 With ``JLinkGDBServer`` (default port 2331):